 Oren Ambarchi

-Oren Ambarchi (* Sydney) is a Berlin based composer and multi-instrumentalist who focuses on exploring the guitar.
+Oren Ambarchi (* Sydney, Australia) is a Berlin based composer and multi-instrumentalist who focuses on exploring the guitar.
 He is an avid collaborator and improviser who has worked with many of today’s leading personalities in the current music scene.
 He has also been running the Black Truffle label since 2009, which has already produced over 100 highly acclaimed releases.

 Ambarchi’s works are both hesitant and extended song forms that move between different schools of thought: modern electronics and processing, improvisation and minimalism, deceptive simplicity, an engagement with composers such as Morton Feldman and Alvin Lucier, and the physicality of rock music.